Hug Me So Hard It Crushes My Uncertainty

 The body releases hormones that help calm us down when we receive a hug.
 Hugs help us feel safe and they strengthen the ties with our loves ones.

 There’s no specific age people experience this feeling.
 Every child is equipped with an emotional radar to detect if the love is genuine or not and every adult feels this doubt at some point.
-But, these fears can slowly break down a person’s inner balance.
+However, these fears can slowly break down a person’s inner balance.

 Doubts are empty spots in the soul